Deputies investigating reported shooting in Harrison Twp

 Additional details were not immediately available.

-News Center 7 is working to learn more and will update this story.
+News Center 7 is working to learn more and will continue to update this story.

 [SIGN UP: WHIO-TV Daily Headlines Newsletter]